InfiniteConsult/0005_cicd_part01_docker/README.md

 ```

 **Explanation:** This confirms our "Control Center" is successfully connected to our "CI/CD City" network.
 It can now act as our central orchestrator for all other services.

+# Chapter 5: Conclusion

+## 5.1 What We've Built

+We have now laid the complete, professional foundation for our entire 10-article series.
+We have successfully deconstructed Docker's "first principles" to build a robust platform, solving the critical "pain points" of a default setup.

+Let's review what we've built:
+* A **DooD-enabled "Control Center"**: Our `dev-container` is now a fully permission-safe environment, capable of controlling the host Docker daemon from *any* session, including SSH.
+* A **Persistent `cicd-net` Network**: We have a private, isolated "road network" with its own subnet and, most importantly, an embedded DNS server for automatic service discovery.
+* A **`~/cicd_stack` Configuration Repository**: We have a host-side directory ready for our Configuration-as-Code (CaC) workflow, with permissions pre-emptively set to avoid future "permission denied" errors.
+* **Externally-Managed Volumes**: We have a set of persistent "storage lockers" (like `gitlab-data` and `jenkins-home`) that are decoupled from our container lifecycles, protecting our future data from accidental deletion.

+---

+## 5.2 Next Steps

+Our "city" is now ready.
+The "Control Center" is built, the "roads" are paved, and the "foundations" are poured.

+But we have a new problem.
+Our city has no security.

+When we deploy GitLab and Jenkins, they will communicate over our `cicd-net` network using plain, unencrypted `http`.
+This is insecure, unprofessional, and does not emulate a real-world environment.
+Our browser will show "Not Secure" warnings, and our tools will complain about unverified connections.

+In the next article, we will solve this "security pain point" from first principles.
+We will not use "magic" self-signed certificates.
+Instead, we will become our own **Certificate Authority (CA)**.
+We will use `openssl` to create a local root of trust, which we will then use to issue valid, trusted HTTPS certificates for every single service we deploy.